 - 1. The County shall provide uniforms to those employees required to wear uniforms on a daily basis.
 All uniforms and individual equipment provided shall be in accordance with established standards determined and approved by the Sheriff.
 Unless otherwise designated by the Sheriff or the Sheriff's designee, uniforms shall be worn daily.
 Uniforms and individual equipment shall include pants, vest, belt, and shoes.
 All uniforms and individual equipment shall be replaced on an as needed, item for item basis as determined by the Sheriff or designee. - 2.
 The County agrees to provide five (5) full sets of uniforms for Evidence/Property Control Specialists.
+The County will reimburse employees in the Evidence/Property Control Specialist classification up to \$150 every calendar year for purchase of protective footwear.
+The Employer may, at its discretion, approve additional reimbursement when the employee's protective footwear is damaged beyond normal wear and tear during the course of the employee's duty with supervisor approval.
+In lieu of reimbursement, the employee may request the KCSO Quartermaster order footwear for them.

-Employees in the Evidence/Property Control Specialist classification will have a choice of either a \$75.00 footwear allowance, payable the first full pay period of each year, OR, having the KCSO Quartermaster order footwear for them. - 3.
-All uniforms and individual equipment purchased by the County are to be and remain the property of the County. - 4.
-Employees not in the Property/Evidence unit shall select from the options below for their attire.
-Employees who are reporting to work for an agency event (i.e. the County Fair, a command center, etc) shall report to work wearing items from Option 2.
+- 3. All uniforms and individual equipment purchased by the County are to be and remain the property of the County. - 4.
+Employees not in the Property/Evidence unit, excluding staff assigned to the jail, shall select from the options below for their attire.
+Staff assigned to the jail must utilize Option 2.
+Employees who are reporting to work for an agency event (i.e. the County Fair, a command center, etc.) shall report to work wearing items from Option 2.
 The County shall provide a uniform allowance of \$300.00 per year to each employee, payable upon appointment and then on the first pay period in January of each subsequent year.
-The allowance shall include vest, shoes, pants, shirt, belt and any other items from the options below.
+The allowance shall include shoes, pants, shirt, belt and any other items from the options below.